 Even in some more touristic areas – notably Agra, Varanasi and other parts of central India, these regions are more conservative and you will want to cover more than you’d need to on the beaches of Goa.
 In other specific situations such as going on Tiger or other Wildlife Safaris in India you’ll want to be covered and wearing neutral tones – leave that beautiful bright red top at home.

 What to Wear in India for Men

 Ah, guys, you have it so easy!
 Much of the debate around how to dress as a traveller to India is related to women because of the traditional society that exists there.
 As a man you can wear pretty much what you would at home, although a few things to bear in mind:

-- Don’t go topless (again unless you’re on the beach)
+- Don’t walk around topless unless you’re on the beach

 - You don’t need to wear local clothing – even in villages.
 You’ll get a few odd looks if you wander India in a Salwar Kameez!

 - The best bet?
 Jeans / Chinos and t-shirts / shirts.
 We recommend light jeans and cotton t-shirts or polo shirts for a slightly smarter look.